timoh6/TCrypto/README.markdown

     $storage = new TCrypto\StorageHandler\Cookie();

     // You can pass a boolean false as the first parameter for Cookie,
-    // this makes it possible to use cookies even there is no HTTPS connection,
+    // this makes it possible to use cookies even if there is no HTTPS connection,
     // although this is not recommended.
     // The second parameter for Cookie specifies the name of the cookie.
     // $storage = new TCrypto\StorageHandler\Cookie(false, 'my_cookie_name');